Maevex/DB-Ecommerce/README.md

 ---

 ## 🔒 **Security Measures**
-- Passwords are securely hashed using **Bcrypt** for login systems.
+- Passwords are securely hashed using md5 for login systems.
 - Database relationships are enforced with **Foreign Keys** to maintain integrity.
 - Admin panel access is restricted to authenticated users.